 buttermilk fried pork

 Seasoning is ad lib but I’ve opted for Southern-ish, little that I know of it.
-If you can get hold of Old Bay Seasoning, it will work perhaps better than what I was trying to come close to.
+If you can get hold of Old Bay Seasoning, it will work very well - otherwise use the seasoning mix below.

 buttermilk fried porkServings: 2Time: 15 minutes plus brining

 - pork tenderloin, about 450g (1 pound) in weight